msveshnikov/autocode-ai/index.md

 - Comprehensive file coverage with configurable exceptions
 - Integration with version control systems for automatic commits and branching

-## Future Enhancements

-- Support for multi-language projects and polyglot programming
-- Support for containerization and deployment automation
-- AI-powered code review and security vulnerability detection
-- Add support for code performance analysis and optimization
-- Implement a chat-like interface for interactive project development
-- Implement a caching system to improve performance
-- Add support for React.JS development

 This documentation provides an overview of CodeCraftAI, its features, usage instructions, and core components.
 As the project evolves, this documentation will be updated to reflect new features and improvements.